rohan-sharma82/visionagri/README.md

   - **Google AI Platform (Gemini Models):** We use the powerful Gemini family of models for their state-of-the-art multi-modal capabilities, handling everything from complex reasoning for the AI Assistant to market data analysis and image classification.

 - **Database:**
-  - **Vercel Postgres:** A serverless PostgreSQL database used to store and manage user data, including chat history for the AI Farmer Assistant.
+  - **Supabase (Postgres):** A serverless PostgreSQL database used to store and manage user data, including chat history for the AI Farmer Assistant.
 This enables persistence and personalization features like the user dashboard.

 - **Hosting:**
   - **Vercel:** The ideal platform for deploying Next.js applications, providing a seamless CI/CD pipeline, global CDN, and serverless functions for scalability and performance.